kazurayam/KS_RunConfigurationModifier/docs/index.md

 -   <https://api-docs.katalon.com/com/kms/katalon/core/configuration/RunConfiguration.html#getTimeOut()>

-The value of `Default wait for element timeout (in seconds)` configured in the Katalon Studio GUI is made accessible as the return of `int getTimeOut()` method.
+The value of `Default wait for element timeout (in seconds)` is made accessible as the return of `int getTimeOut()` method.

 Howerver, `RunConfiguration` class has no `setTimeOut(int)` method.
 Therefore it seems that Katalon does not support a capability to update the timeout value by user codes. --- But I want to know how to hack it.

 ## Solution

 You can read the source code of `com.kms.katalon.core.configuration.RunConfiguration` class.
-The source code is distributed bundled in the Katalon Studio.
+The source code is bundled in the Katalon Studio distribution.
 You can find it in the `<Katalon Studio installation folder>/Contents/Eclipse/configuration/resources/source/com.kms.katalon.core/com.kms.katalon.core-sources.jar`.

 By a deep study in the source code, I found a way of hacking.
 See the following solution described.